You’re done with home inspections and are well on your way to closing on your new home in Iowa City. What happens next?

 Processing the Home Loan and the Appraisal

 Now is the time when the bank and the attorneys spring into action.
 The lender will order an appraisal of the property.
-It’s not just you that needs to qualify for a loan, the house needs to qualify too.
-If the appraiser doesn’t appraise the property at or higher than the purchase price all bets are off and it’s back to the negotiating table it is.
-That said, I’ve only had that happen one time in the last six years so it’s not something you need to be overly concerned about.
+It’s not just a buyer that needs to qualify for a loan, the house needs to qualify too.
+If the appraiser doesn’t appraise the property at or higher than the purchase price then it’s back to the negotiating table it is.

 During this part of the process it’s a good idea for you to check with your lender and make sure they have all the documents they need to process the loan.
 One thing your lender will want for sure is that you arrange for home owners insurance.
 This is really important – You won’t get a home loan without having your home insurance in place for the day of closing.
 Just a heads up that it’s worth shopping around for home insurance.
 You might not get the best deal from the company that insures your car.